 In 1812, state legislative supporters of Massachusetts Governor Elbridge Gerry created a salamander-like electoral district that slithered its way from Marblehead through Danvers and Lynnfield and up to Salisbury, Massachusetts.
 The district was lampooned in local papers as a gerrymander, and the name has stuck ever since, referring to any manipulation of election districts to serve the interests of one party or group over others.
 Specifically, political scientist Nick Seabrook defines gerrymandering as “the manipulation of election districts for partisan and political gain.”
-He further argues that it is a “uniquely American phenomenon,” as “virtually every national that uses districts for its elections has made at least some effort to prevent those in power from manipulating them for partisan gain.”
+He further argues that it is a “uniquely American phenomenon,” as “virtually every nation that uses districts for its elections has made at least some effort to prevent those in power from manipulating them for partisan gain.”
 (3) Gerrymandering has become a real problem in the House of Representatives in the last few decades, as political parties have been able to combine massive demographic databases with geographic information systems (GIS) software.
-These tools have allowed unprecedented levels of slicing and dicing of the electorate to suite political interests.
+These tools have allowed unprecedented levels of slicing and dicing of the electorate to serve partisan political interests.
 Essentially, what we have in recent House reapportionment schemes are politicians choosing their voters rather than voters choosing their politicians.
 This has not been a problem in the Senate for the simple reason that Senate district boundaries don’t change—they are the state boundaries.

 The Mechanics and Politics of Gerrymandering